sarzz2/pyuic5/README.md

 After downloading the pyuic5 file run the following commmands on your terminal /Users/singhyogendra/Desktop/\

-(Desktop is where my pyuic5 file is located if yours is somewhere else mmake sure to use                                        that path and end it in the same way i.e. "/\")
+(Desktop is where my pyuic5 file is located if yours is somewhere else make sure to use                                        that path and end it in the same way i.e. "/\")

  pyuic5 -x /Users/singhyogendra/Desktop/untitled.ui -o /Users/singhyogendra/Desktop/file.py